apsun/RemotePreferences/README.md

 # RemotePreferences

-A drop-in solution for global (inter-app) access to `SharedPreferences`.
+A drop-in solution for inter-app access to `SharedPreferences`.

-A word of warning: this library is currently under development and may not be suitable for usage in a production environment.
-Use at your own risk!

 ## Installation